-In February 2015, a shooting incident occurred in Copenhagen at the Krudttonden cultural centre in which 2 civilians were killed and 5 police officers were wounded.
+In February 2015, a shooting incident occurred in Copenhagen at the Krudttonden cultural centre, in which 2 civilians were killed and 5 police officers were wounded.
 Although it was not officially announced, it is believed that the Danish authorities considered it to be linked to terrorism.
 Travellers are advised to remain vigilant and be careful of any suspicious activities.

 There have been past public demonstrations in the area of Christiania in Copenhagen.
 You should not involve yourself in any demonstrations and leave an area if it looks like a protest could break out.

-In the past ten years, the Danish have anticipated attacks from Islamic extremists following previous attacks on its embassies abroad as well as its politically turbulent history.
-This is due to the Jyllands Posten Newspaper which had inflamed the Muslim world by depicting the Prophet Muhammad in twelve cartoons of defamatory nature.
+In the past ten years, the Danish have anticipated attacks from Islamic extremists, following previous attacks on its embassies abroad, as well as its politically turbulent history.
+This is due to the Jyllands Posten Newspaper, which had inflamed the Muslim world by depicting the Prophet Muhammad in twelve cartoons of defamatory nature.

-As we know from other similar circumstances in France, this type of media publication, has incited ill intentions to its publishing country.
+As we know from other similar circumstances in France, this type of media publications, has incited ill intentions to its publishing country.
 The Danish Defence Intelligence Service have noted terrorist threats from groups such as ISIS.

-It is advised to be vigilant with reference to public places and tourist locations as the general European terrorism threat is at heightened risk.
+It is advised to be vigilant with reference to public places and tourist locations, as the general European terrorism threat is at heightened risk.
 The Danish authority’s current level of threat is at “significant”.

-In recent years, Cyber espionage against Denmark has significantly increased against business interest within the area, this is presumed to reside from state sponsored sources.
+In recent years, Cyber espionage against Denmark has significantly increased against business interest within the area, this is presumed to reside from state-sponsored sources.

-Denmark has good international relations globally and has been involved in many Western led conflicts.
+Denmark has good international relations globally and has been involved in many Western-led conflicts.
 However, in response to the previously mentioned cartoon depictions of the Prophet Muhammad and its conflict involvement, Kuwait and Iraq have previously renounced Denmark and its diplomatic ties to the country.

 There has been increased border controls between Denmark and neighbouring Germany.
-It is advised you check current travel warnings before you travel, along with holding all relevant documentation for land based travel at these borders.
+It is advised you check current travel warnings before you travel, along with holding all relevant documentation for land-based travel at these borders.

 When driving a vehicle in Denmark, dimmed headlights are mandatory at all times, even during the day.
-If using public transport, be wary of cyclists as designated bike paths are usually located between the road and the footpath.
+If using public transport, be wary of cyclists, as designated bike paths are usually located between the road and the footpath.
 It is important to know that you should never walk on any bike paths.

-The whaling season, also known as "Grindadráp" takes place annually in the Faroe Islands between the months of June and September.
+The whaling season, also known as "Grindadráp" takes place annually in the Faroe Islands, between the months of June and September.
 This is a tradition in Denmark that involves catching and slaughtering long-finned pilot fins whales.
 This is an event that is not widely supported by all and quite often attracts many protesters.
 During this period, there is an increase in police security and their presence, travellers should remain cautious of large gatherings and demonstrations.

 Religion: Christianity (Church of Denmark)